kreier/thesis08/README.md

 ## Diplomarbeit 2025

 Eine neue Version wurde unter Linux gerendert.
 Vielleicht kann ich es sogar mit GitHub Actions automatisieren, das wäre einen Versuch wert.
-But first I have to recreate the original `.TEX` file and then adjust it for the new environment of 2025 where **utf-8** is natively supported, and even **subscript** needs no specific definition in LaTeX.
-Read [more here](2025/)
+Aber zuerst muss ich die ursprüngliche `.TEX`‑Datei neu erstellen und sie dann an die neue Umgebung des Jahres 2025 anpassen, in der **utf‑8** nativ unterstützt wird und sogar **subscript** in LaTeX keiner speziellen Definition mehr bedarf.
+Lies [hier mehr](Diplomarbeit/).

 ## Diploma thesis 2025

-This time I finished the translation to English of all 68 pages
+This time I finished the translation to English of all 68 pages.
+But first I have to recreate the original `.TEX` file for the German version and then adjust it for the new environment of 2025 where **utf-8** is natively supported, and even **subscript** needs no specific definition in LaTeX.
+Read [more here](Diplomarbeit/)

 ## ArXiv